Top 73 Spine Tattoo Ideas – [2022 Inspiration Guide]

-Other popular tattoo choices on the spinal column include traditional tribal spine tattoos, and more contemporary takes on tribal body art.
+Other popular spine tattoo ideas include traditional tribal tattoos and more contemporary takes on tribal body art.

-Read on to check out 73 different superb displays of spinal cord tattoo and spine tattoo depictions.
+Read on to check out 73 different superb displays of spinal cord tattoos and spine tattoo depictions.

 1. Lunar Themed Spine Tattoo Design

-These circular patterns in different shades of blue mimics the interlocking pattern of the spine.
-This minimalist design of these geometrical shapes complements his arm piece in terms of color and content.
+These circular patterns in different shades of blue mimic the interlocking pattern of the spine.
+This minimalist design of geometrical shapes complements his arm piece in terms of color and content.

-The examples above use the spine to craft lunar symbols coursing along the curve of each back tattoo.
+The examples below use the spine to craft lunar symbols coursing along the curve of each back tattoo.
 They differ slightly in the manner of deployment.
-One opts for a more abstract use of circular images, while the second aims for black and gray moon descriptions with more detail.
-The final option looks at delivering the phases of the moon with black ink and negative space.
+One opts for a more abstract use of circular images, while the second aims for black and gray moon descriptions with intricate detail.
+The final option looks at delivering the phases of the moon in black ink and negative space.

 2. Chinese Letter Ink and Asian Quote Tattoo Designs

-This is a cool spine tattoo concept if you are a fan of adding scripts into your collection of tattoos.
-This specific design maximizes the use of the negative space and a variation of realism style of tattooing.
+This is a cool spine tattoo idea if you are a fan of adding scripts to your collection of tattoos.
+This specific design maximizes the use of negative space and a variation of realism style of tattooing.
 These characters look like they have been scorched into the skin.
-These characters loosely mean, everybody dies.
+These characters loosely mean, “everybody dies.”

 3. Spine Tattoo on the Entire Spine

 This spine tattoo is minimalist in design and rendition of these thirty-three interlocking bones.
 It is in black and gray illustration with thick outlines and delicately shaded.